 Current humanitarian actions in Pakistan focus on three separate but interrelated crises: support for people affected by the conflict in the northwest; for Afghan refugees living in Pakistan and for those affected by food insecurity related to climate change and recurrent natural disasters.
 Disaster risk reduction is an integral part of the EU's humanitarian commitment.

-The European Commission is assisting the most vulnerable displaced Pakistani's both in their areas of refuge and in the areas to which they are returning, notably with support for water and sanitation facilities.
+The European Commission is assisting the most vulnerable displaced Pakistani's both in their areas of refuge and in the areas to which they are returning where homes and infrastructure have been destroyed, notably with support for water and sanitation facilities.
 Although most Afghan refugees are integrated into Pakistani society, some live precariously in isolated communities where EU-funded projects assist them with health services, water and sanitation facilities, and legal protection services.
-The EU also contributes to the United Nations High Commission for Refugees (UNHCR) that provides care and maintenance services for refugees as well as an organised return programme.
+The EU also contributes to the United Nations High Commission for Refugees (UNHCR) that provides protection and maintenance services for refugees as well as an organised return programme.